Transversal Clifford and T-gate codes of short length and high distance: Classes of -gate codes

 This construction is similar to the mapping from triorthogonal matrices to triorthogonal codes~\cite{haah_towers_2018, bravyi_magic-state_2012} and is an example of a general stabilizer code conversion~\cite{ketkar_nonbinary_2005}.
-Utilizing it for the special case of doubly-even self-dual classical codes, it is simple to show that the result is a doubly even CSS code encoding one logical qubit.
+Utilizing it for the special case of DE self-dual classical codes, it is simple to show that the result is a DE CSS code encoding one logical qubit using the following Lemma.